dan-bailey/todoist-social-accountability/README.md

 Using crontab, this will post an end-of-day progress report to Twitter.
 It could probably be repurposed for other things, as well.

 # To-dos:
-* configure so it breaks up posts that are too long
+* figure out a good method for breaking it up into multiple tweets
 * install this on my lightweight linux box and set up a cron job

 # Learnings: